 My First Encounter with the Black Peruvian Population

 Unlike your average hood in the USA, crime is next to zero in El Carmen despite the poverty.
 Well, at least according to my perception.
 Almost everyone is mellow in their relationship with each other and with visitors.
 I've exchanged many greetings with total strangers as we passed each other on the street.
 During my visits to El Carmen over the last five years, I've never seen or heard any conflicts among the residents, or observed any drama.
-When they party, they party hearty without trouble makers spoiling the fun.
+When they party, they party hearty without any trouble makers spoiling the fun.

 A block party in El Carmen, Perú

 I first came in contact with this community in the Spring of 2005, thanks to Moons Travel Guide, which contained the address and phone number of the late Amador Ballumbrosio who played a large role in reviving and popularizing Afro-Peruvian music and dance.
 Almost everyone in his family are either dancers, musicians, or both.
 With my wanting to be totally immersed in the Spanish language and wanting to explore black cultures in Latin-American countries, I called the home of the Ballumbrosio family.
 The woman who answered the phone was Maribel, Amador's daughter.
 Her demeanor over the phone was one of a long, lost relative inviting me home.
 We agreed on a very inexpensive price of my stay, plus meals.

 a Black Heritage celebration with music and dance